Genesiverse/Harmony-Hydraulic-edition/README.md

    ```bash
    npm run build
    ```
   Artifacts will appear in the `dist` folder.

+After installation, you can edit the UI files directly.
+The `bin` folder containing `index.html` and its assets is copied next to the application's resources directory.
+On Windows this will be under `<install dir>\resources\bin`.

 ## Auto Updates